+Key industry characteristics

-Key / indu stry characteristic S 1 The European audiovisual (AV) sector is worth around €97bn a year and employs between 0.7m and 1.1m people 2 The Content production is inherently risky, with many 'misses' for every 'hit'.
-The returns generated on the 'hits' must cover the cost of the 'misses' in order for the industry to be financially viable 3 AV o Consumers in individual EU Member States place different values on AV offerings, and consume different mixes of local and international content 4 grou diffe The industry has developed to match consumer preferences, by grouping consumers into segments and offering different consumers different experiences in terms of content, timing and location, and at different prices Wh at wo ould unrestricted c ross-border access me an?
-Sho ort-te rm impacts 5 e short run, consum ificant losses ners and the AV industry would be exposed to Ip to €9.3bn Innual consumer welfare loss Up to €8.2bn annual producer revenue loss Up to 48% less content made (and in some scenarios even more would be at risk) Me dium to long term 6 Given the significant scale of these impacts, industry participants will try to respond in a variety of ways However, it is unclear whether the industry could adapt or how many years this would take Our analysis suggests that there will still be significant consumer losses in the long run, of up to €4.5bn per annum a Less content would be produced-the less mainstream content would be dropped b Locally targeted content would be particularly affected, threatening cultural/language diversity c Some consumers would pay a higher price and/or be left with a lower-quality offering; others would be priced out of the market altogether 7 How the impact is felt would vary by territory.
+- The European audiovisual (AV) sector is worth around ⊕7bn a year and employs between 0.7m and 1.1m people - 2 Content production is inherently risky, with many 'misses' for every 'hit'.
+The returns generated on the 'hits' must cover the cost of the 'misses' in order for the industry to be financially viable - 3 Consumers in individual EU Member States place different values on AV offerings, and consume different mixes of local and international content - The industry has developed to match consumer preferences, by grouping consumers into segments and offering different consumers different experiences in terms of content, timing and location, and at different prices

+What would unrestricted cross-border access mean?

+Short-term impacts

+In the short run, consumers and the AV industry would be exposed to significant losses annual consumer welfare loss annual producer revenue loss

+Up to €9.3bn

+Up to €8.2bn

+Up to 48%

+less content made (and in some scenarios even more would be at risk)

+Medium to long term

+Given the significant scale of these impacts, industry participants will try to respond in a variety of ways

+However, it is unclear whether the industry could adapt or how many years this would take

+Our analysis suggests that there will still be significant consumer losses in the long run, of up to €4.5bn per annum

+- Less content would be produced-the less mainstream content would be dropped - b Locally targeted content would be particularly affected, threatening cultural/language diversity - Some consumers would pay a higher price and/or be left with a lower-quality offering; others would be priced out of the market altogether - How the impact is felt would vary by territory.
 In particular, consumers in the lower-income EU Member States (mostly Eastern Europe and the Balkans) would be disproportionately negatively affected